One of the most common questions we get asked at Vuly Play is what happens to grass under trampolines and do trampolines kill grass?

-For example, if it’s an extremely hot summer, that part of your lawn may appreciate being underneath shade, and will thrive much better than the rest of your yard.
+For example, if it’s an extremely hot summer, that part of your lawn may appreciate being underneath the shade and will thrive much better than the rest of your yard.

 Other factors can also play a key role in the grass under your trampoline.

-This could include the what type of grass used in your lawn, or the type of soil.
+This could include what type of grass used in your lawn, or the type of soil.

 Another important thing to remember is where your trampoline placed may impact if your grass will die, as different angles of how the sun hits your yard can be a determining factor.

-The size and weight also plays a role in how the grass will grow under a trampoline.
+The size and weight also play a role in how the grass will grow under a trampoline.

-If the soil in that area also tends to become very soft when wet, you trampoline may also indent into the lawn and become lopsided.
+If the soil in that area also tends to become very soft when wet, your trampoline may also indent into the lawn and become lopsided.

 If the lower frame rings don't sink to the ground, the actual surface area affected will be much lower for trampolines (like our Thunder Model).